 TMJ Disorder Diagnosis and Treatment

-Dr. Crockett will also perform a manual exam, assessing your jaw movement and looking for swelling in the area.
+Dr. Bousaba will also perform a manual exam, assessing your jaw movement and looking for swelling in the area.
 X-rays and CT scans can reveal structural damage in the joints as well.
 He will also perform a close analysis of the way your upper and lower jaws meet.

-Once he has issued a definitive diagnosis and understands the causes of your TMJ disorder, Dr. Crockett can begin creating your treatment plan.
+Once he has issued a definitive diagnosis and understands the causes of your TMJ disorder, Dr. Bousaba can begin creating your treatment plan.
 He may recommend a mouth guard that is custom-made from precise impressions of your bite.
 When you wear the device (usually during sleep), your jaw will protrude forward slightly, alleviating pressure on your jaw joints.
 Your mouth guard will be designed for your comfort.
 After a few nights, you will hardly notice you are wearing it.

-If dental misalignment is causing your TMJ disorder, Dr. Crockett may suggest restorative dentistry as a supplement to your mouth guard.
+If dental misalignment is causing your TMJ disorder, Dr. Bousaba may suggest restorative dentistry as a supplement to your mouth guard.
 For example, if you have missing teeth, he can provide a bridge or dental implants to fill the gap in your smile.
 In this way, he can help the jaws meet properly, relieving strain on the jaw joints.
 Invisalign® is another option if dental misalignment contributes to your condition.

 Schedule an Evaluation Today

 Are you suffering from jaw pain or related concerns?
 Contact office online or call (804) 282-2990 to book an appointment.
-During an evaluation, Dr. Crockett can determine if you are experiencing TMJ disorder and recommend a treatment plan to provide the relief you need and deserve.
+During an evaluation, Dr. Bousaba can determine if you are experiencing TMJ disorder and recommend a treatment plan to provide the relief you need and deserve.